Issayz/Issayz/README.md

 ## Oiie! joinha? 😸👍

- **`Estudante de Análise e Desenvolvimento de Sistemas • Iniciante em programação`**
+**`Systems Analysis and Development Student • Beginner in programming`**
-### 👩‍💻 Sobre Mim
+### 👩‍💻 About Me
-> - 📚 Tenho 17 anos, sou estudante de Análise e Desenvolvimento de Sistemas e estou no início da minha jornada na área de desenvolvimento, buscando aprender cada vez mais.
-Atualmente meus estudos estão focados em JavaScript, Python, HTML, CSS e SQL
+> - 📚 I'm 17 years old, I'm a Systems Analysis and Development student and I'm at the beginning of my journey in the development area, seeking to learn more and more.
+Currently my studies are focused on JavaScript, Python, HTML, CSS and SQL
 ---
 <div style="display: flex; align-items: center; justify-content: space-between;">
   <div style="flex: 1; margin-right: 20px;">